-Apple’s first iOS 14.5 beta, seeded to developers on Monday, gives us the ability to unlock iPhone with an Apple Watch for the first time.
+iOS 14.5 gives us the ability to unlock iPhone with an Apple Watch for the first time.
 It’s perfect for those who can’t get Face ID to work when wearing a mask.

 We’ll show you how to get it all set up.

-Earlier iOS 14 releases did make changes to Face ID that allow it to work better with some face coverings.
+Earlier iOS 14 releases made small changes to Face ID that allow it to work better with some face coverings.
 But it seems that for most us, Face ID simply won’t work when we’re wearing a mask.

-Rather than trying to tweak Face ID again, Apple is implementing a better solution: The ability to unlock iPhone with Apple Watch in much the same way you can unlock a Mac.
+Rather than trying to tweak Face ID again, Apple implemented a better solution — at least for Apple Watch owners. iOS 14.5 adds the ability to unlock iPhone with Apple Watch in much the same way you can unlock a Mac.

 We’ll show you how the feature is enabled.